Undergraduate Research Symposium

-If you're presenting at our symposium, make sure to arrive about 20-30 minutes early during the registration period so you can check-in, locate your room, prepare your talk, display, or poster, and still have time to look at the program booklet.
+If you're presenting at our symposium, make sure to arrive during the registration period so you can check-in, locate your room, prepare your talk, display, or poster, and still have time to look at the program booklet.
 As you plan your schedule for the day, make sure to build in some buffer time before your presentation so that you can do any last minute talk practice or relaxation that you may need.

 The program booklet is your guide to the day.
 It lists the times and locations for all of the sessions and breaks.
-We also include abstracts or artist's statements for each student.
-This information is a brief description of the project and can be really helpful as you decide which presentations to go see.

 Here are some general rules of thumb to help you avoid a symposium faux pas:

-Oral Presentations and Performances:
+Oral Presentations and Artist's Talks

 - If you want to take photos, be sure to get permission from the presenter ahead of time.

 - Make sure your phone is silenced and put away.

 - Being an active participant by taking notes on intriguing ideas or jotting down questions during each presentation will help you get the most out of the day.

 - Applaud the presenter at the end of the talk or performance.